kusamanetwork/userguide/docs/start/faucet.md

 ### Donations:

-If you want to support the faucet, please send KMS to this address: **EFWaoKxTJ5kJvjNDytcXqPZKHXPc6NhTYZXmYczNZdw2Auf**
+If you want to support the faucet, please send KSM to this address: **EFWaoKxTJ5kJvjNDytcXqPZKHXPc6NhTYZXmYczNZdw2Auf**

 The faucet's wallet will be periodically refilled from the address above.